juicedata/juicefs/docs/en/command_reference.md

 > **Note**: If `juicefs` is not placed in your `$PATH`, you should run the script with the path to the script.
 For example, if `juicefs` is placed in current directory, you should use `./juicefs`.
 It is recommended to place `juicefs` in your `$PATH` for convenience.

-> **Note**: If the command option is of boolean type (such as `--debug` option), there is no need to set a specific value when specifying this type of option.
+> **Note**: If the command option is boolean type (such as `--debug` option), there is no need to set a specific value when specifying this type of option.
 For example, it should not be written like `--debug true`, and directly written as `--debug`.
 If it is specified, it means this option takes effect, otherwise it does not take effect.

 ## Auto Completion